Population-weighted annual average PM2.5 concentrations in 2023. Hover or tap to explore the data.

 Why it Matters

-Although 99% of people on Earth are exposed to levels of PM2.5 pollution above the most stringent WHO guideline levels (5 µg/m3 annual mean), the good news is that 81% of the world's countries already meet the Interim Target 1 (IT-1, 35 µg/m3) for annual PM2.5 established by the WHO.
-In 2021, PM2.5 pollution contributed to 4.1 million deaths worldwide.
+Although 99% of people on Earth are exposed to levels of PM2.5 pollution above the annual WHO guideline level of 5 µg/m3, the good news is that 83% of the world's countries already meet the Interim Target 1 (IT-1, 35 µg/m3) for annual PM2.5.
+Also, the national annual average concentrations met IT-1 in 170 countries, similar to a decade ago.

 Understanding — and reducing — PM2.5 pollution matters because human lives matter.
 On a national and global scale, air pollution imposes a serious burden on society and limits opportunities for economic growth.